-Our primary purpose is to quantify the excitation state of the H2 in the diffuse nebular medium.
-The column densities of the individual ro-vibrational states were determined using curve-of-growth analysis.
+Our primary purpose is to quantify the excitation state of the H_2 in the diffuse nebular medium.
+The column densities of the individual rovibrational states were determined using curve-ofgrowth analysis.
 We detect essentially imperceptible reddening of the stellar SED over a decade of wavelength coverage, in contrast to the reddening determinations using the Balmer decrement method as reported in the literature (§ 2).
-We show new high precision longslit Balmer decrement ratios (H α /H β , H γ /H β , and H δ /H β) where H α /H β appears to be reddened in certain regions of the nebula, but the higher order decrements appear unreddened everywhere.
+We show new high-precision long-slit Balmer decrement ratios (H α /H β , H γ /H β , and H δ /H β) where H α /H β appears to be reddened in certain regions of the nebula, but the higher order decrements appear unreddened everywhere.
 A potential resolution of the reddening conundrum will be discussed in § 5.4.

 We also produce an estimate of the total atomic hydrogen column density in the nebula to enable a discussion of H_2 formation and destruction processes.
-An upper limit is placed on the column density of CO in the diffuse medium and an analysis of the excitation of C I fine structure lines will provide a diagnostic of nebular pressure and insight into the H_2 exitation mechanism.
-Absorption line profiles of high and low ionization species compared to the neutral profiles reveal the ionization stratification of the outflow and provide a velocity description of the nebular kinematics.
+An upper limit is placed on the column density of CO in the diffuse medium, and an analysis of the excitation of C I fine-structure lines will provide a diagnostic of nebular pressure and insight into the H_2 excitation mechanism.
+Absorption-line profiles of high- and low-ionization species compared to the neutral profiles reveal the ionization stratification of the outflow and provide a velocity description of the nebular kinematics.

 4.1.
-Curve-of-Growth for the Molecular Hydrogen Absorption Components

-It seems with a first glance at Figure 1 that determining the column densities for the ro-vibrational transitions and identifying velocity components will be daunting.
-However, the regular spacing of H_2 lines arising from common rotational states, along with the monotonic variation in transition strength with increasing upper vibrational level, makes identification of discrete velocity components straightforward.
+Curve of Growth for the Molecular Hydrogen Absorption Components with the monotonic variation in transition strength with increasing upper vibrational level, makes identification of discrete velocity components straightforward.
 The high line density becomes an advantage, virtually guaranteeing a few lines for a given rotational state will be unblended.
-This allows column densities to be determined by a straight forward measurement of the equivalent widths for use in a curve-of-growth analysis.
+This allows column densities to be determined by a straightforward measurement of the equivalent widths for use in a curve-of-growth analysis.